cchdo/cruise_report_2022_p02w/ctd_hydro_data_acq.rst

   T1-T2 versus pressure.

-The 95% confidence limits for the mean low-gradient (values -0.002 °C :math:`\leq` T1-T2 :math:`\leq` 0.002 °C) differences are ±0.00391 °C for SBE35RT-T1, ±0.00387 °C for SBE35RT-T2 and ±0.00157 °C for T1-T2.
+The 95% confidence limits for the mean low-gradient (values -0.002 °C :math:`\leq` T1-T2 :math:`\leq` 0.002 °C) differences are ±0.00521 °C for SBE35RT-T1, ±0.00530 °C for SBE35RT-T2 and ±0.00129 °C for T1-T2.
-The 95% confidence limits for the deep temperature residuals (where pressure :math:`\geq` 2000 dbar) are ±0.00087 °C for SBE35RT-T1, ±0.00099 °C for SBE35RT-T2 and ±0.00087 °C for T1-T2.
+The 95% confidence limits for the deep temperature residuals (where pressure :math:`\geq` 2000 dbar) are ±0.00062 °C for SBE35RT-T1, ±0.00072 °C for SBE35RT-T2 and ±0.00067 °C for T1-T2.

-Problems arose during the |CRS| cruise, prompting the SBE3 sensors to be exchanged.
+Problems arose during the |CRS| cruise, prompting CTD temperature sensors (SBE3) to be exchanged.
   * While deploying during station 9, cables to the deck box were loose.
 This was misdiagnosed as a sensor problem and was deployed without a secondary sensor on cast 4.
   * Differences in primary and secondary SBE3 were abnormally large during the pre-cast soak following station 32 and the sensors were exchanged during stations 40 and 41 to troubleshoot.

-Minor complications impacted the reference temperature sensor data.
+Minor complications impacted the reference temperature sensor (SBE35) data.
   * Internal memory overflowed following station 9 and data was not captured during stations 10 and 11.
   * During casts designated for bio, many bottles were fired at the surface and sometimes were too fast (< 15 seconds) for a reading.